kristapsPelna/usestore-react/README.md

 createStore('timesClicked', 0);

 const StatefullHello = () => {
-  // just use the useStore method to grab the state and the setState methods const [timesClicked, setClicks] = useStore('timesClicked');
+  // just use the useStore method to grab the state and the setState const [timesClicked, setClicks] = useStore('timesClicked');

   return (